OISF/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

 If XDP bypass is used in IPS mode stopping Suricata will trigger an interruption in the traffic.
 To fix that, the provided XDP filter `xdp_filter.bpf` is containing a map that will trigger a global bypass if set to 1.
-You need to use `pinned-maps` to benefit of this feature.
+You need to use `pinned-maps` to benefit from this feature.

 To use it you need to set `#define USE_GLOBAL_BYPASS   1` (instead of 0) in the `xdp_filter.c` file and rebuild the eBPF code and install the eBPF file in the correct place.
 If you write `1` as key `0` then the XDP